Physical Running in Conformal Gravity and Higher Derivative Scalars: Conclusions

 We have discussed two four-derivative models that corroborate the idea that the physical RG running, i.e., the running with respect to an energy scale of an amplitude, differs from the running of dimensional regularization because of infrared divergences.

-The first model that we have considered is a general quadratic scalar coupled to a nondynamical metric, which could be regarded as a toy-model that is simple to dissect.
+The first model that we have considered is a general quadratic scalar coupled to a nondynamical metric, which could be regarded as a toy model that is simple to dissect.
 In this model, it is possible to discuss with relative simplicity the role of each interaction in shaping the difference between the two runnings.
-We have also confirmed the fact that in the conformal limit, in which the action becomes Weyl invariant, the infrared divergences decouple, making the two runnings coincide and produce the standard charges when used to determine the trace anomaly.
+We have also confirmed the fact that in the conformal limit, in which the action becomes Weyl invariant, the infrared divergences decouple \cite{Elizalde:1994sn,Elizalde:1994nz}, making the two runnings coincide and produce the standard charges when used to determine the trace anomaly.
 One interesting feature that we have noticed is that the two runnings coincide for a more general, shift-invariant, subset of theories.
 If this is a manifestation of a general fact, it would be interesting to explore the general implication that shift-invariance has in ensuring that the two notions of RG are the same.
-A possible route would be to explore the ``trace-anomaly'' of a nonconformal theory in the sense discussed in Refs.~\cite{Casarin:2018odz, Ferrero:2023unz}.
+A possible route would be to explore the ``trace-anomaly'' of a nonconformal theory in the sense discussed in Refs.~\cite{Duff:1993wm,Casarin:2018odz, Ferrero:2023unz,Bertolini:2024vwu}.

 The second model that we have considered is the one of Weyl invariant gravity in which the metric is dynamical and includes only a transverse-traceless propagating mode.
-In this case, we have observed that, while different, both runnings have negative beta functions and lead to asymptotic freedom, suggesting that Weyl gravity is a viable UV complete theory, although the problem of unitarity remains open (several solutions have been proposed, e.g., Refs.~\cite{Anselmi:2018ibi,Mannheim:2020ryw,Donoghue:2021eto, Salvio:2015gsi}).
-Importantly, we have argued that the two runnings can in fact be different, even if the gravitational theory is Weyl invariant, as long as they both give rise to asymptotic freedom.
-To substantiate our findings it would be important to verify whether the physical beta functions are gauge-independent as expected, which is a more complex task that we have not yet endeavored.
+In this case, we have observed that, while different, both runnings have negative beta functions and lead to asymptotic freedom, suggesting that Weyl gravity is a viable UV complete theory, { at least at one loop}, although the problem of unitarity remains open (several solutions have been proposed, e.g., Refs.~\cite{Anselmi:2018ibi,Mannheim:2020ryw,Donoghue:2021eto, Salvio:2015gsi}).
+Importantly, we have argued that the two runnings can in fact be different, even if the gravitational theory is Weyl invariant, as long as they both give rise to asymptotic freedom. { Actually, we could argue that asymptotic freedom is truly determined only by the physical running, which is the one linked to observable properties of amplitudes because it resums $\log(p^2)$, so our computation gives a new important piece of evidence in favor of Weyl gravity being UV complete.} To substantiate our findings it would be important to verify whether the physical beta functions are gauge-independent as expected, which is a more complex task that we have not yet endeavored.